DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 ##Challenges

-Competing needs to meet requirements in relation to statutory data returns or court proceedings, for example, and the end-users' needs of the system in supporting good childrens social care practice.
+Challenges can occur when there are competing requirements.
+For example, between the need to manage statutory data returns versus meeting the needs of the social worker to access and record information in a way that enables them to deliver good social care practice.

 [Introduction](/index)